wandychandra/ipb-bike-center/README.md

 ## Lisensi

-MIT License.
+MIT License
 Feel free to fork and build your own ✌️

 ---